 Please join us in our mission to create a more resilient, equitable, and joyful world.
 Consider making a tax-deductible donation to Shareable — we have several giving levels and sponsorship options that make donating as easy as possible.

 Thank you for your support, from Shareable’s core team,

 Is Shareable a nonprofit organization?

 Yes.
 Shareable is a fiscally sponsored project of Tides Center, a 501(c)(3) nonprofit organization.

 Where will my name be listed as a contributor?

-We're posting all campaign contributors (who haven't requested to be anonymous) on this contributors page.
-We'll be updating the list regularly, although it may take a few days for your name to appear.
+We will post the names of all contributors (who haven't requested to be anonymous) on this contributor’s page.
+We'll be updating the list regularly, but it may take a few days for your name to appear.

-If you have a problem entering your phone number you can use this fake phone number: 222-333-4444
+If you have a problem entering your phone number, you can use this alternate number: 222-333-4444

 How can I participate other than making a donation?

 You can share this link with your friends, family, and other networks.
 We are constantly looking to expand our reach to people and would greatly appreciate your help in sharing our work with more readers.